microsoft/BotFramework-WebChat/HOOKS.md

 useShouldSpeakIncomingActivity(): [boolean, (value: boolean) => void]
 ```

-This function will return whether the next incoming activity will be queued for text-to-speech or not, and a setter function to control the behavior.
+This function will return a boolean and a function.

+1. boolean: whether the next incoming activity will be queued for text-to-speech
+1. function: a setter function to control the behavior

-If the last outgoing message is sent by speech, Web Chat will set this state to `true`, so the response from bot will be synthesized as speech.
+If the last outgoing message is sent via speech, Web Chat will set this state to `true`, so the response from bot will be synthesized as speech.

 ## `useStartDictate`